mesnilgr/is13/README.md

 This code allows to get state-of-the-art results and a significant improvement (+1% in F1-score) with respect to the results presented in the paper.

-In order to reproduce the results, make sure Theano is installed and run the following commands:
+In order to reproduce the results, make sure Theano is installed and the repository is in your `PYTHONPATH` (in the shell, run the command export PYTHONPATH=/path/where/is13/will/be:$PYTHONPATH).
+Then, run the following
+commands:

 ```
 git clone git@github.com:mesnilgr/is13.git